Autodesk-Forge/forge-tutorial-postman/ModelDerivative_02/instructions/task-2.md

 ## Obtain Signed URL

+Before you upload a file to OSS, you must obtain a signed upload URL for the file.
+To obtain a signed upload URL:

 1. In the Postman sidebar, click **Task 2 - Upload Source File to OSS > GET Obtain Signed URL**.
 The request loads.

    Note the use of `ossBucketkey` and `ossSourceFileObjectKey` as URI parameters.